MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     uv --version
     ```

-1. To install the Specify CLI tool, run the following command:
+1. To install GitHub Spec Kit's Specify CLI tool, run the following command:

     ```powershell
     uv tool install specify-cli --from git+https://github.com/github/spec-kit.git
     ```

-    This command installs the latest version directly from the GitHub repository and makes the `specify` command available system-wide.
+    This command installs the latest version directly from the GitHub repository and makes the *specify* command available system-wide.

-    The `specify` command-line tool can be used to initialize projects for spec-driven development.
+    The specify command-line tool is used to initialize projects for spec-driven development.

-1. To ensure that the `specify` command is in your environment PATH, restart your terminal window, and then run the following command:
+1. To ensure that the *specify* command is in your environment PATH, restart your terminal window, and then run the following command:

     ```powershell
     specify version
     ```

-    You should see output similar to:
+    After a short delay, you should see output that's similar to the following sample:

     ```output
          CLI Version    0.0.22
-    Template Version    0.0.85
+    Template Version    0.0.89
             Released    2025-11-15
               Python    3.13.9
             Platform    Windows